Soldiers use this fast, cheap solution to quickly cool down in the scorching heat. And you can, too.

 Fresh, cold sheets get swapped in every three minutes until an ambulance arrives.
 She said she has done this on at least 10 patients.

 DeGroot's research shows ice sheeting is an effective emergency treatment.
-In 2019, before ice sheeting was used at Fort Moore, there were 95 cases of heat stroke, with no deaths.
+Before Army Heat Center began extensive training on ice sheeting in 2019, there were about 95 cases of heat stroke, with no deaths.
 In 2022, after ice sheeting began, the number was down to 35 victims, with no deaths.

 The gold standard of rapid cooling is full body immersion, where a person is placed in a body-bag full of ice.